-For weeks after September 11th, 2001, police cordoned off the West Side of Manhattan below 14th Street.
-You could only bypass the barricades if you lived in the area, as I do, or if you worked as a first responder or as a reporter.
-At a time when a giant plume of dark, acrid-smelling smoke hung over Downtown and “MISSING” flyers lined every chain-link fence near the now-defunct St. Vincent’s Hospital, my dense, often anonymous neighborhood suddenly felt small-town intimate.
-Strangers behaved with unfamiliar warmth; on the streets locals exchanged ‘can-you-believe-this-shit’ looks and stopped to help old ladies with walkers.
+For weeks after September 11, 2001, police cordoned off the West Side of Manhattan below 14th Street.
+You could bypass the barricades only if you lived in the area, as I do, or if you worked as a first responder or as a reporter.
+At a time when a giant plume of dark, acrid-smelling smoke hung over downtown, and “MISSING” flyers lined every chain-link fence near the now-defunct St. Vincent’s Hospital, my dense, often anonymous neighborhood suddenly felt small-town intimate.
+Strangers behaved with unfamiliar warmth; on the streets, locals exchanged “can-you-believe-this-shit” looks and stopped to help old ladies who used walkers.
 We congregated at Corner Bistro, one of the only joints to remain open after the attacks, to drink away our collective sorrow.

-September 11th just burst into my consciousness outside an outdoor store called Kenco in Kingston, New York, not far from where I spend many weekends.
+9/11 just burst into my consciousness outside an outdoor store called Kenco, in Kingston, New York, not far from where I spend many weekends.
 I’d stopped by to get some work clothing that the store sells alongside air guns, tents and steel-toed boots.
-You can also sharpen your axe or get your eyes checked by the store’s optometrist who works “every Tuesday from Noon until 5:00 PM.”
+You can also sharpen your ax, or get your eyes checked by the store’s optometrist, who works “every Tuesday from noon until 5:00 p.m.”

 It’s purple country.
-Plenty of liberals live in nearby Woodstock and some jokingly refer to the Catskills as the “Swish Alps,” because of its large LGBT population.
-Hillary Clinton edged Donald Trump here; he beat her in the next county over.
+Plenty of liberals live in nearby Woodstock, and some jokingly refer to the Catskills as the “Swish Alps,” because of its large LGBT population.
+Hillary Clinton edged out Donald Trump here; he beat her in the next county over.

-As I approached Kenco’s front door, I was struck by a sign taped on the front door.
-It read: PLEASE KEEP OUR STORE POLITICS FREE — SO WE CAN ALL BE FRIENDS.
+As I approached Kenco’s front door, I was struck by a sign taped onto it.
+It read: “Please keep our our store politics-free — so we can all be friends.”

 “No Shirts, No Shoes, No Service” I get that.
 But No Politics?
 That policy reflects the walking-on-eggshells mood now pervasive in the country.
 Conversation too often turns into conflict.
 Some rabid supporters of Israel’s government’s current policies, for instance, have lately felt free to smear proponents of compromise with the Palestinians as “kapos” — Jews chosen by the Nazis to supervise other concentration camps prisoners.

-“We’ve had some very aggressive conversations,” fretted Kennedy.
+“We’ve had some very aggressive conversations,” Kennedy fretted.
 “This is an outdoor store; this is all fun for me, so I don’t want people to get upset.
 I’d rather we not talk about politics.”

-Churlishness is bipartisan though.
-A short drive from Kenco, in the Town of Rochester, Black Lives Matter and pro-Trump signs have been mysteriously disappearing from lawns.
-“Some Peace signs were destroyed,” the Town Supervisor Carl Chipman wrote in an open letter to citizens reprinted in our community newspaper BlueStone Press.
+Churlishness is bipartisan, though.
+A short drive from Kenco, in the town of Rochester, Black Lives Matter and pro-Trump signs have been mysteriously disappearing from lawns.
+“Some peace signs were destroyed,” the town supervisor, Carl Chipman, wrote in an open letter to citizens.
+The letter was reprinted in our community newspaper BlueStone Press.
 “I don’t know why anyone would destroy a peace sign.

 It may be too late for that.

 Even in polite Minnesota, gentle Lake Wobegon is apparently gone.
-The state GOP Facebook page recently derided Democratic Rep. Keith Ellison as “Minnesota’s head Muslim goat humper,”.During the height of the presidential campaign, some Trump fans paraded around rallies with signs that threatened the life of “Killary Rotten Clinton.”
+The state Republican Facebook page recently derided Democratic Rep. Keith Ellison as “Minnesota’s head Muslim goat humper.”During the height of the presidential campaign, some Trump fans paraded around rallies with signs that threatened the life of “Killary Rotten Clinton.”

 Around the same time, I stumbled upon an equally horrific flyer posted on a wall in Greenwich Village that displayed a doctored photo of Donald Trump’s family grave.
-Under the headstone, the “artist” had Photoshopped in the words “Satan’s Spawn” and added captions that mocked the dead.
-Fred C. Trump Jr. the president’s older brother who died from alcohol addiction at age 43, was labeled “Boozer Brother.”
+Under the headstone, the “artist” had edited in the words “Satan Spawner” and added captions that mocked the dead.
+Fred C. Trump Jr., the president’s elder brother who died from alcohol addiction at age 43, was labeled “Boozer Brother.”

-Criticize the president’s misguided policies, protest his vitriolic tweets, but he can defend himself — his dead relatives not so much.
+Criticize the president’s misguided policies, protest his vitriolic tweets; he can defend himself — his dead relatives, not so much.

 It’s easy to blame President Trump for the acrimonious state of political discourse.
-Unfortunately, he pours gasoline on fires unlike most, maybe all, of his predecessors.
-But it’s up to the rest of us — from bleeding-heart liberals to rock-ribbed conservatives — whether we follow or reject his unfortunate example.
+Unfortunately, he pours gasoline on fires, unlike most, maybe all, of his predecessors.
+But it’s up to the rest of us — from bleeding-heart liberals to rock-ribbed conservatives — to decide whether to follow or reject his unfortunate example.